Dor-sketch/game-of-life-ai/README.md

 Before diving into the project, let's take a look at some patterns discovered by the algorithm.
 Keep in mind that the algorithm generates different results each time it's run.
 The examples in this file represent just a handful of the many patterns that have been identified.

-**The animations might take some time to load.
+**⏳ Please Wait: the animations might take some time to load.
 It is recommended to wait for the page to fully load before scrolling down, and use a desktop browser for the best experience.**

 <p align = "center">
     <img src="./images/new_metal_blue_reduced.gif" width="400"/>